Classifying Multipartite Continuous Variable Entanglement Structures through Data-augmented Neural Networks: Results

+For each tripartite state $\hat\rho$, we compute twelve correlation patterns, organized as three groups $\mathcal{C}=\{\mathcal{C}_{AM_{BC}}, \mathcal{C}_{M_{AC}B},\mathcal{C}_{M_{AB}C}\}$.
+Each group contains four distinct patterns derived from homodyne measurements.
+Importantly, these patterns, which represent binned joint probability distributions of quadrature measurements (see Eq.~\ref{eq:distribution}) rather than mere second-order correlations, serve as the input to the network.
+The corresponding ground‑truth multi-partitions $\mathcal{S}_{\text{True}}$, rigorously determined from the full density matrix of each state, serve as the output labels during supervised training.

-For each state $\hat\rho$, the twelve correlation patterns are denoted by $\mathcal{C}=\{\mathcal{C}_{AM_{BC}}, \mathcal{C}_{M_{AC}B},\mathcal{C}_{M_{AB}C}\}$.
-These correlation patterns are fed into the neural network for training, together with the known multi-partitions $\mathcal{S}$.
-As shown in Fig.~\ref{fig:network}(b), the neural network is composed of three convolutional sub-networks~\cite{yamashitaConvolutional2018}, with each processing four correlation patterns to a vector.
-The three vectors are then combined through fully connected layers, and classified to a final outcome, i.e. the predicted multi-partitions $\mathcal{S}_{\text{Pred}}$.
-We hold $80\%$ of the $30\,000$ simulated samples as an original training dataset.
+The network architecture, illustrated in Fig.~\ref{fig:network}(b), is composed of three parallel convolutional sub-networks~\cite{yamashitaConvolutional2018}.
+Each sub-network independently processes one group of four correlation patterns and condenses them into a feature vector.
+The three vectors are then combined through fully connected layers, and classified to a final outcome, i.e., the predicted multi-partition class $\mathcal{S}_{\text{Pred}}$.
+We randomly hold $80\%$ of the $30\,000$ simulated samples as an original training dataset, with the loss function being categorical cross entropy (Supplementary Fig.~11).

+During the supervised training phase, the network learns a complex, non-linear mapping from experimentally accessible quadrature data to the entanglement properties defined by the full density matrix.
+Once trained, it can accurately infer non-Gaussian entanglement directly from such simple inputs in the testing phase.
+This design bypasses the resource-intensive full state tomography traditionally required for certifying non-Gaussian entanglement, and captures entanglement structures that remain inaccessible to criteria based purely on second-order moments.